Where there is no vision, the people perish.

 In everything he did he had great success, because the Lord was with him.

-Everyone wants to be successful.
-How do performers measure success?
+Everyone wants to be successful, but how do we measure success?
 Choice roles?
-Red carpets?
-Big trophies?
+Big money?
 Bigger houses?
 Fame?

-When given an opportunity to kill the evil king--even the one he was anointed by God to replace, David said to Saul:
+When given an opportunity to kill the evil king, the one he was anointed to replace, David said to Saul:

 'My hand shall not be against you' (1 Samuel 24:13).
-David wanted success, but only by the Hand of God.
-The Psalms reveal his heartache, his years of wandering and his hope for success.
-Nevertheless, David was a man of long-term vision.
+The Psalms reveal David's heartache, his years of wandering, patience and hope.
+Through it all, David was a man of long-term vision.

-Similarly, actors, models and talent for Christ must resist a short-sighted eye epidemic called spiritual myopia.
+Similarly, heroes for Christ must resist the short-sighted eye epidemic called spiritual myopia.
 It's hit the 'Get It Now' generation like a plague.
 The cure is found in the Bible.
 By reviewing the timeline of success for God's stars, clear vision will be restored.

 To Be Continued...

 P.S.
 To read the other devotions in this series, please see the Success Strategies series.